 Just in Time (or the JIT) is an inventory management system that aims to make production super-efficient.
-Under this, the raw materials and labor are planned to arrive as and when they are needed in the production.
+Under this, the raw materials and labor are planned to arrive as and when needed in the production.
 The primary benefit of using JIT is that the company does not have to invest time and money to store the raw materials.

 Such an inventory management system suits companies with repetitive manufacturing processes, such as most consumer goods companies.
 On the other hand, JIT won’t be much beneficial to small organizations, hospitals, and other entities.